 This is my favorite part of SpacePod@lavender.
 Most people who stay here are budget solo travelers – thus bringing all the alike minds together.
 Fancying to be a traveler myself, it felt like home to sit and talk to random strangers who loved traveling just as much.

 Besides the conversations is the understanding backpackers have here for one another – after all most were solo travelers just like me.
 Everyone was friendly and respected one another – they kept quiet in the pod stays, and cleaned up their mugs, and even bathrooms for the next use.

 No matter what one wore, their color, gender, or age – everyone smiled at one another.
-I met a Colombian man in his 30s who talked of his job in Malaysia and dedication to an Indian Yogi.
+I met a Colombian man in his 30s who talked of his job in Malaysia and his dedication to an Indian Yogi.
 A Chinese man explained why he carried his own mug around the kitchen.
 And so it goes!

 SpacePod Lavender Review: Tailpiece

-Closing in, I’d say it’s the best hostel for budget solo backpackers traveling Singapore.
+Closing in, I’d say it’s the best hostel for budget solo backpackers traveling to Singapore.
 Any Singapore itinerary isn’t cheap, even for budget travelers compared to other Southeast Asian countries like Indonesia and Malaysia.

 All backpacker hostels cost around SGD $20 – $30 here depending on the peak season.
 So if you’re picking your stay, I’d recommend getting this one for getting the best value for money.

 Another post for you to read: Ultimate SEA Aquarium Singapore Blog